ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/integration-aliases.rst

 ==================================

 Integration tests are executed by ``ansible-test`` and reside in directories under ``test/integration/targets/``.
-Each test must have an ``aliases`` file to control test execution.
+Each test MUST have an ``aliases`` file to control test execution.

 Aliases are explained in the following sections.
 Each alias must be on a separate line in an ``aliases`` file.

 Groups
 ------

-Tests must be configured to run in a specific group.
+Tests must be configured to run in exactly one group.
 This is done by adding the appropriate group to the ``aliases`` file.

 The following are examples of some of the available groups: